jg10545/patchwork/docs/feature.md

 ### Some practical issues with dynamically generating segments

-This isn't really discussed in the paper, but there are a few things that can go wrong with the preprocessing of data for DetCon:
+When contrasting segment-weighted feature vectors, there are a couple cases we need to handle:

 * The Felzenszwalb segmentation might find fewer segments than `num_samples`.
 In this case my code will switch to sampling segments with replacement.
 * The coupled image/segmentation augmentation step might completely remove one segment from the image (say, by cropping it out).
-In this case my code will skip the example.
-* The segments found by Felzenszwalb might be on a spatial scale that misses the semantic features you're actually interested in.
-This you need to correct by tuning `mean_scale`.
+Positive comparisons involving segments that have been augmented out of the image view are masked out of the loss function.

 Finding the best hyperparameters will mean tuning `mean_scale` and `num_samples` *as well as* the augmentation parameters (specifically `zoom_scale` and `shear`) together to find some balance between getting the right segments, having strong enough augmentation, and not wasting too much computation.
-To help, I've added an input pipeline tool at `pw.viz.detcon_input_pipeline()` that will run your configuration on a set of images and report how often it had to sample with replacement, how many examples it had to discard, and visualize 8 pairs of augmented images with their respective segmentation masks.
+To help, I've added an input pipeline tool at `pw.viz.detcon_input_pipeline()` that will run your configuration on a set of images and report how often it had to sample with replacement, how many examples it had to discard, and visualize 5 pairs of augmented images with their respective segmentation masks.

 ```
 trainfiles = [imdir+x for x in os.listdir(imdir)]